datajerk/apple3rtr/README.md

 For SOS, AppleCommander works very well: <http://applecommander.sourceforge.net>.
 CiderPress for Windows/WINE also works: <http://ciderpress.sourceforge.net>.

 For CP/M, use CPMTools (<http://www.moria.de/~michael/cpmtools/>) with a format type of `apple-do` for DOS and `apple-po` for ProDOS ordered disk images.
-OS/X users will need to install the CLI development tools to build.
+OSX users will need to install the CLI development tools to build.
 Windows users can download Bill Buckels binaries from <http://www.cpm8680.com/cpmtools>.

 DOS order images should be suffixed with `.do` or `.dsk`, and ProDOS/SOS ordered disk images should be suffixed with `.po`.
 The incorrect suffix will confuse MESS.